 On arrival at the practice, you will be invited to place your cat’s basket on one of our tables in the waiting room, where your cat will feel less vulnerable as they will be able to observe their surroundings from a height.
-Whilst waiting for your appointment, one of our friendly receptionists or nurses will place a towel over your cat’s basket – this is a synthetic Feline Facial Pheromone, scientifically proven to help reduce feline stress by giving a chemical message of familiarity and security.
+Whilst waiting for your appointment, one of our friendly team members will place a Feliway sprayed towel over your cat’s basket – this is a synthetic Feline Facial Pheromone, scientifically proven to help reduce feline stress by giving a chemical message of familiarity and security.
 We have found that many of our cats relax significantly under the security of the towel.
 Each cat will get a clean towel, so rest assured, there is no contamination between pets.
 We also have a Feliway diffuser plugged in at all times in the waiting room, to produce a constant calming pheromone to help reassure the cats whilst waiting.

-Meet Sue, one of our Registered Veterinary Nurses.
-Sue has been at Stanhope Park Veterinary Hospital since December 2001, and over recent years has developed a keen interest in feline specific veterinary nursing, especially the behavioural aspect of this species.
-Sue has recently completed the ISFM Diploma in Feline Nursing, and is our appointed Cat Advocate.
-This means that she is responsible for ensuring that the necessary ISFM Cat Friendly Clinic criteria are met and that all staff are correctly trained in Feline Friendly handling techniques and nursing care.
-She also ensures that Cat Friendly practice protocols are put in place and followed.
+Sue loves her role and is not only responsible for ensuring that the ISFM Cat Friendly Clinic criteria are met and that all staff are correctly trained in Feline Friendly handling techniques and nursing care, but also that all possible Cat Friendly practice protocols are put in place and followed.